Major programs don’t fail suddenly.

 Yet governance kept reporting green.

-In the past two decades, no sector has achieved a success rate above 35%, with the government and telecom sectors facing distress rates of 55% and 53%, respectively.
-Even in retail, the best-performing sector, nearly two-thirds of initiatives struggle or fail.
+In the past two decades, no sector has achieved a success rate above 35%, with the government and telecom sectors facing the lowest rates at 55% and 53% distress/failure, respectively.
+Even in retail — the best-performing sector — nearly two-thirds of major programs struggle or fail.

 The pattern is consistent: 70-79% of major programs face significant distress or failure, regardless of industry, regulatory environment, or complexity.
 This issue is systemic across all organisational contexts.